IsruAlpha/cursor-brainrot/README.md

 📄 License
 This project is licensed under the MIT License.
-© [Your Name]
+© Israel Firew

 📬 Contact
-Created by [Your Name] — feel free to reach out with any questions or suggestions!
+Created by Israel Firew — feel free to reach out with any questions or suggestions!